Nitrokey/nitrokey-app/README.md

    * Select Convert, check "compressed" option and then "Save"

-KDE
+Tray
 ---

 Note that the Nitrokey App's graphical interface is based on a QT system tray widget.
-If you are using a non-KDE Linux desktop environment that does not support system tray widgets, then you may be unable to access the graphical interface.
+If you are using a Linux desktop environment that does not support system tray widgets, then you may be unable to access the graphical interface.

 Internals